Featured image: gardens at the Whipple House in Ipswich.

 Isadore Smith (1902-1985) who published as Ann Leighton, was born in Portsmouth, N.H., graduated from Smith College in 1923, and married Archibald William Smith (1897-1962), a veteran of the First World War.
 Their home was the Tilton-Smith house at 168 Argilla Road in Ipswich.
 He was the author of two books, A captain departed, (New Haven, Yale University Press, (published 1935) and A gardener’s book of plant names; a handbook of the meaning and origins of plant names.
 (New York, Harper & Row, (published 1963)

 After Col. Smith enlisted again during WWII, Isadore wrote While We Are Absent, about how she maintained the home and gardens and raised the children without him.
 Col. Smith died in 1962.
-In 1967, as a member of the Ipswich Garden Club, she took on a project with the Ipswich Historical Society to create a traditional seventeenth century rose garden at the Whipple House.
+In 1967, as a member of the Ipswich Garden Club, she worked with Margaret Austin and Elizabeth Newton, who created a traditional seventeenth century rose garden at the Whipple House.
 In 1977 she and Katharine C. Weeks designed the gardens at the Weeks Brick House in Greenland NH, described as a typical housewife’s garden of the late 17th century, including the herbs and plants essential for a New England household.

 Mrs. Smith combined her knowledge of early gardens with New England history in three volumes, the first of which, ”Early American Gardens: ‘For Meate or Medicine,” was published under the pseudonym of Ann Leighton by the Houghton Mifflin Company in 1970, followed by a second volume, ‘‘American Gardens in the Eighteenth Century.”
 The final volume, ”American Gardens in the Nineteenth Century,” was published a year after her death.
 Her impeccable knowledge of plants and pleasing writing style has made the books classics.
 The introductions state, “While buildings may decay and crumble, the plants of every age are still with us and need only to be collected and replanted to speak for the time and its people.”